Walthamstow Hall: History

-One of the major benefits for these improved facilities was the development of the curriculum.
 Computer Studies became a firm addition in 1979 thanks to the improved facilities and equipment.
-Improvements to facilities in all departments continue to this day with an ongoing development plan which has similarities to the Forth Bridge!
-Responding to the demands of an ever-changing society the development in Careers Education has been a priority.
-It is now very sophisticated with multimedia tools, conferences, workshops and specialist conventions forming part of school life.
-Girls have many opportunities to sample the experience of work in the 'real world' armed with a thorough knowledge of what is expected of them.
 Work experience was introduced in 1984 for upper four (Year 9) and in 1987 a special link with Liberty's was created which provided management placements.
-Girls are still enjoying this valuable experience and travel widely to pursue valuable career experiences.
 Language students visit Germany and France to stay with 'exchange' families whilst they work for local businesses.

 The school's aims have always been to produce a balanced and rounded education with a timetable which offers a full spread of subjects for all pupils until the end of the Year 9.
 Chosen subjects for IGCSE are studied in Years 10 & 11 culminating in students achieving high grades in ten or more subjects.
-'Twilight GCSEs' have been offered since 1995 offering girls the opportunity to study for additional IGCSEs such as Art and Ancient Greek after school in Years 10 and 11.
+'Twilight GCSEs' have been offered since 1995 after school in Years 10 and 11.

 A combination of four A Levels/Cambridge Pre-U is the norm in Sixth Form.
 Students are not restricted by pre-determined subject blocks.

-There is an extensive extra-curricular programme with many clubs enriching the academic curriculum.

-During the 1970s the link with the Voluntary Service Unit was strengthened.
-Founded jointly with Sevenoaks School in 1964.

 In 1989 the Ship Theatre was opened by Sir Geraint Evans.
-'The Ship' is a purpose-built performing arts building which houses a theatre with 'thrust' stage and seating for 199, as well as practise and 'green rooms' for both music and drama departments.
+'The Ship' is a purpose-built performing art building which houses a theatre with 'thrust' stage and seating for 199, as well as practise and 'green rooms' for both music and drama departments.
 'The Ship Festival' was held to commemorate the opening and has taken place every five years since.
 The theatre was refurbished to commemorate the school's 175th anniversary in the summer of 2013.

-Progress and improvement continue with great enthusiasm reflecting the spirit of adventure of those early missionaries who set sail for distant climes.
-Despite the passing of 169 years since its foundation, some things remain constant.
-The Christian ethos of the school is never far from the day's agenda, and girls elect the organisations and events they wish to support each term.
-In addition, the Christian Fellowship group is run by the girls with a lively programme of visiting speakers for those who would like to attend.